AideenM12/Joyce-English-School-MS4/TESTING.md

 The site will offer the user the ability to study business English.

 **Actual Result:**
-The site will offer the user the ability to study business English.
+The site offers the user the ability to study business English.

 **Pass/Fail:**
 Pass